 At Banteay Srei, the Siem Riep River forks, with tributaries coming from the north and northeast.
-Historically, the eastern branch is important, because it comes off Phnom Kulen ("Lychee Mountain"); there, at the start of the 9th century, Jayavarman II declared himself universal monarch, an event taken to mark the consolidation of the Khmer state and the beginning of the Angkor period.
+Historically, the eastern branch is important, because it comes off Phnom Kulen ("Lychee Mountain").
+There, at the start of the eighth century, Jayavarman II declared himself universal monarch, an event taken to mark the consolidation of the Khmer state and the beginning of the Angkor period.
 In and of themselves, the streams seem insignificant, but there are surprises upstream ten or fifteen miles.

 A half-hour's drive north of Banteay Srei, a path starts.
 The red banding marks the limits of the de-mined area.
 You don't see a lot of short cuts and trail branches.

 At the end of the path, the modest Siem Reap River.

 There's a waterfall.

 Above the waterfall, and carved in the sandstone streambed, there's a low lingam, nested in a square yoni.
 The lingam is Shiva's symbol, and the two symbols together, representing the male and female sexual organs, symbolize fertility.
 Placing them here blessed the flowing water.

 There's not just one or two such carvings: there are dozens.
 In this case, five linga are arranged in a quincunx within a yoni.

 Here, the bedrock has been covered with so many linga that the rock is alligated.